 Needless to say, with our second child, we were much better prepared.

 I put together this guide to packing a hospital bag with an emphasis on what parents want and need."

 ** Visit Josh's fatherhood companion website at Diaper Dads - a parenting resource catering to both new and experienced Dads

-Contact me for your FREE consultation!
+If you're due Fall 2022, please contact me for your FREE consultation!